DAGWorks-Inc/hamilton/examples/feature_engineering_multiple_contexts/README.md

 is not a stakeholder in needing this visibility, they just want to build models, but these concerns are often put on their plate to address, which slows down their ability to build and ship features and thus models.

-Not having lineage or visbility into what data is being used for what purpose can lead to a lot of problems:
+Not having lineage or visibility into what data is being used for what purpose can lead to a lot of problems:
  - teams break data assumptions without knowing it, e.g. upstream team stops updating data used downstream.
  - teams are not aware of what data is available to them, e.g. duplication of data & effort.
  - teams have to spend time figuring out what data is being used for what purpose, e.g. to audit models.
  - teams struggle to debug inherited feature workflows, e.g. to fix bugs or add new features.

 ## Deployment: Offline vs online vs streaming needs
 This is a big topic.
 We wont do it justice here, but let's try to give a brief overview of two main problems:

 (1) There are a lot of different deployment needs when you get something to production.
 For example, you might want to:
    - run a batch job to generate features for a model
    - hit a webservice to make predictions in realtime that needs features computed on the fly, or retrieved from a cache (e.g. feature store).
    - run a streaming job to generate features for a model in realtime
    - require all three or a subset of the above ways of deploying features.

 So the challenge is, how do you design your processes to take in account your deployment needs?